waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 You can follow this File System Structure using links; however do not link to NFS mounted disks.

-All my scripts use the following paths for indicated purpose:
+All my scripts use the following paths for the indicated purpose:

 ```
 The System Root is "/var/lib" is a System directory on Slackware - already exist.